Table of Contents

 Alvin also is a new being, a creation of the Central Computer who will help lead Diaspar into the future by revealing what really happened in the past.

-Khedron the Jester is a guide and helper for Kevin in his heroic quest.
+Khedron the Jester is a guide and helper for Alvin in his heroic quest.

 Being such a "jester" and malcontent and goad for change is one of the roles gay men have always played--for better or worse.
 Khedron, I think, is an example of the gay man as guide for youth.